sofwerx/swx-devops/local/swx-supermicro3/README.md

 # swx-supermicro3

-This is the swx-u-ub-supermicro3 server hosted alongside the datascience kubernetes cluster.
+This is the swx-u-ub-supermicro3 server

 This consists of:

 A dual-12core hyperthreaded 32G supermicro chassis with 4 internal 1.86G drives hardware RAID10 running Ubuntu 18.04

-  This is wired to a SAS 45 drive JBOD array, with a ZFS pool carved out of those drives.
+This is wired to a SAS 45 drive JBOD array, with 9 of those drives as a ZFS pool.

 ## Notes on how this host was added to swx-devops